FortAwesome/ember-fontawesome/README.md

 import '@fortawesome/fontawesome-svg-core/styles.css'; // This adds the basic icon styles into your app

 // Disable auto CSS import into head.
 It solved the side effect for jumping icon size.
-// This is required to for Fastboot apps, otherwise build fails
+// This is required for Fastboot apps, otherwise build fails
 // It's the recommended way for setup Font Awesome in your app config.autoAddCss = false;
 ```